mjordan/islandora_ntriples/README.md

 drush load-islandora-ntriples /path/to/data.nt foo
 ```

-where '/path/to/data.nt' is the path to the file containing N-Triples and 'foo' is an alias (string with no spaces or punctuation) identifying the vocabulary that the triples are from.
+where '/path/to/data.nt' is the path to the file containing N-Triples and 'foo' is an alias (string with no spaces or punctuation other than underscores) identifying the vocabulary that the triples are from.

 Two more commands you can run are: